igncp/blueprints/projects/rime/librime.md

     - During the setup, it prepares the internal modules (`core`, `dict`, `levers`, and `gears`), and configures the logger with the levels from the arguments (traits)
     - During the initialization, it loads modules from the arguments (traits) and it also starts the `Service` instance

-- [ ] How does the UI handle horizontal vs vertical layout for showing character candidates
+- [x] How does the GUI handle horizontal vs vertical layout for showing character candidates
     - There is a reference in `librime`'s changelog pointing to [this commit](https://github.com/rime/librime/commit/c498f71).
 The naming used is stacked vs linear candidates
     - The configuration is either `_linear` being `true` or `false`.
     - This value is used in `ProcessKeyEvent` method of the `Selector` class